 SHANNON USHER, MSOT, OTR/L, CNT, NTMTC

 Shannon received her Master of Science in Occupational Therapy degree from Washington University School of Medicine.
-She has been working in the NICU since she started her processional career and currently works in a large Level III NICU in Colorado Springs, CO.
+She has been working in the NICU since she started her professional career and currently works in a large Level III NICU in Colorado Springs, CO.
 She also participates in the Infant Developmental Assessment Clinic in Colorado Springs.
 Shannon has presented many times on the local and national level both in live and pre-recorded formats.
-She is a clinical consultant and CE Administrator with Creative Therapy Consultants.
 Shannon has completed developmental assessments with a Nationwide National Institute of Health research study and she also volunteers with the Junior League of Colorado Springs.

 KARA ANN WAITZMAN, OTR/L, CNT, NTMTC

-Kara Ann has been a neonatal therapist for over 25 years in a level III NICU and serves as the nursery’s developmental specialist.
-Kara Ann is president of Creative Therapy Consultants, Founder of the Neonatal Touch & Massage Certification (NTMC), and Co-Founder of Infant-Driven Feeding®.
-She is certified in NTMC, is Pediatric Neurodevelopmental Therapy (NDT) trained, certified in NIDCAP, and earned the Neonatal Developmental Care Specialist Designation through NANN.
-She served on AWHONN’s Continuum of Care Advisory Board, and currently serves on National Association of Neonatal Therapists’ Professional Collaborative as well as the Marchof Dimes Program Services board.
-Kara Ann has been a nationally sought after speaker, educator, and consultant for over a decade and has published articles on positioning and feeding, and written a chapter on Neuromotor Development and Massage.
-She developed and sells DVDs on Massage, Skin-to-Skin, and Swaddled Bathing.
-Kara Ann has received professional awards including the Ohio Occupational Therapy Pediatric Model Practice Award, the March of Dimes Healthcare Worker of the Year Award, the MVH Excellence in Service Award and the 2015 Inaugural Pioneer in Neonatal Therapy Award from the National Association of Neonatal Therapists.
+Kara Ann has been a neonatal therapist for 36 years in a level III NICU and serves as the nursery’s developmental specialist.
+Kara Ann is president of Creative Therapy Consultants, Founder of the Neonatal Touch & Massage Certification (NTMC®) and Original Co-Founder of Infant-Driven Feeding® and original co-developer of the Infant-Driven Feeding Scales© She is certified in NTMC, is Pediatric Neurodevelopmental Therapy (NDT) trained, reliable in NIDCAP.
+She has served on the Association of Women’s Health, Obstetrics, and Neonatal Nurses (AWHONN) Continuum of Care Advisory Board and Power of Touch Committee, the National Association of Neonatal Therapists (NANT) Professional Collaborative, the Pampers Womb to World Advisory Board, and the March of Dimes Program Services board.
+Kara Ann has been a nationally sought after speaker, educator, and consultant for over two decades and has published articles on positioning and feeding, and written a chapter on Neuromotor Development and Massage.
+She developed videos on Massage, Skin-to-Skin, and Swaddled Bathing.
+Kara Ann has received professional awards including the Ohio Occupational Therapy Pediatric Model Practice Award, the March of Dimes Healthcare Worker of the Year Award, the MVH Excellence in Service Award and the Inaugural Pioneer in Neonatal Therapy Award from the National Association of Neonatal Therapists.

 Access NTMC Recertification Ongoing Speakers’ Disclosures Here.